Ōban Star-Racers: Media & merchandise

+Home media

+Two volumes of French-language DVDs have been released by WildSide Vidéo long with a limited edition full series box set.

+In the United Kingdom, the series was released by Liberation Entertainment, and was split into two two-disc DVD sets based on each arc - The Alwas Cycle, released on July 30, 2007, and The Oban Cycle, released in 2008.

+In the United States the series has been released on DVD by Shout!
+Factory and the first episode appeared as a bonus sneak peek on the company's DVD release of Medabots season one.
+The US release contains the uncut episodes in English, similar in content to those found on the French DVD release (several edits were made for the US Jetix TV release).
+The series has also been released on DVD in the United Kingdom, Germany, Denmark and the Netherlands by other companies.

 Possible sequel and spin-off

 During a series of Ōban Star-Racers related events at the Japan Tours Festival at the end of February 2017, creator Savin Yeatman-Eiffel indicated he was working on a potential sequel and spin-off with co-director Thomas Romain.
 In a Twitter post on March 2, 2017, Yeatman-Eiffel later posted concept art showing the characters of Molly and Prince Aikka as young adults.

 During Oban's 15th Anniversary Event was held in Paris on December 4, 2021 Savin Yeatman-Eiffel presented for the first time the stories and designs of the sequels currently in development and discussed them with the audience.

+A featurette of the 2023 Blu-ray describes in more details the different paths explored by the team.

 The secondary objective of the successful Blu-ray Kickstarter campaign launched in February 2022 was to secure funding for more development for these new "Oban related projects" as well as show potential investors the support of the Oban community for these projects.